 Termites are another pest that can be a pain to any homeowner or businessperson.
 These are also very common in Honolulu.
 Termites’ favorite meal is dry wood.
 This implies that if not well controlled, all of your wooden furniture, your kitchen and bedroom fittings, and the house at large are all at risk of being destroyed by termites.

-The worst type of pest that are found in Honolulu, Hawaii are cockroaches.
+The worst type of pest that is found in Honolulu, Hawaii are cockroaches.
 Cockroaches can taint the image of your business.
 These small bugs crawl and fly across rooms and hide in cracks in walls or furniture.
 Although they don’t have any venom and aren’t known to bite often, they can be a source of embarrassment and possible loss of business.
 Most people associate roaches with dirtiness (and for good reason).
 It’s important to contact a pest control company as soon as you see traces of cockroaches in your home or business.

 Here are some of the tips for pest control in Honolulu, HI that can be applied in order to reduce and eradicate pests from your home or business.

 • Cleanliness – Always ensure your house is kept clean as well as your clothes.
 It’s important to note that before storing your clothes you ensure they have fully dried.

 • Regular checks and inspection – Make it a habit to regularly inspect your house or business for broken windows or cracks that may act as entry points for pests.